 1. Applicability of the General Terms and Conditions

-The following General Terms and Conditions (“GTC”) apply to all agreements between the Good Conversations gGmbH and Organisations (“Partner” or “Partners”) that apply and register for a “My Country Talks” Event (“Event” or “MCT Event”).
+The following General Terms and Conditions (“GTC”) apply to all agreements between the Good Conversations gGmbH and Organisations (“Partner” or “Partners”) that apply and register for an event under the “My Country Talks” platform. (“Event” or “MCT Event”).
 Regulations deviating from these terms and conditions, especially terms and conditions of customers, will not be accepted unless the Good Conversations gGmbH explicitly agrees in writing.

 2. Conclusion of Contract